 Check List Step/Task to do Documents to file ☐ Task is done STEP 19.
-(Optional) If a county plan covers incorporated areas (city or village) within the county, the county plan may be adopted by the city or village by following the same steps as Copy of the respective municipal □ In the file found in this checklist (§ 47(1)).
-If that is done, then the county plan can serve as the city or village plan.
-A county plan is automatically part of a city or village plan if the city or village is subject to county zoning through an urban cooperation act agreement for having county zoning in the city or village (§ 47(2)). legislative body's minutes.
+(Optional) If a county plan covers incorporated areas (city or village) within the county, the county plan amendment may be adopted by the city or village by following the same Copy of the respective municipal ☐ In the file steps as found in this checklist (§ 47(1)).
+If that is done, then the county plan, as amended, can continue to serve as the city or village plan, as amended.
+A county plan, as amended, is automatically part of a city or village plan if the city or village is subject to county zoning through an urban cooperation act agreement for having county zoning in the city or village (§ 47(2)). legislative body's minutes.